About the book

 Chapter 11: Debugging and profiling your asynchronous code

-The final chapter of this book focusses entirely on Instruments.
+In this chapter we focus entirely on Instruments.
 Knowing how you can leverage Instruments to profile and debug your code is essential to maintaining good performance, and to improving performance when things go wrong.

 We’ll start this chapter by inspecting how Instruments visualizes our tasks.
 You will learn more about the different states tasks can be in, and you will learn how you can see the structured concurrency relationships between certain tasks in your code.